FindMySchool LogoFindMySchool

 Outstanding

 Swanlea is significantly oversubscribed at Year 7 entry.
 In the most recent admissions data, 954 applications competed for 194 places, giving a ratio of 4.92 applications per place.
-The last distance offered was 0.798 miles, indicating that proximity to the school is the primary admission criterion.
+The furthest distance at which a place was offered was 0.798 miles, indicating that proximity to the school is the primary admission criterion.
 Distance-based admissions are straightforward: families living within that radius are prioritised; those beyond it, however strong academically, face very difficult odds.

 The school's catchment is not formally defined; instead, places are allocated by straight-line distance after looked-after children and those with EHCPs naming the school.
 This creates occasional outcomes that puzzle parents but is transparent in operation.